claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

   - Avoid words like always, never, ever, whenever, frequently, seldom when observing
 - Distinguish feelings from thoughts
   - "I feel that" and "I feel you" and "I feel inadequate" and "I feel unimportant" are not feelings
+  - They are pseudo feelings
+  - "I feel that you..." can actually be a way of identifying a pseudo feeling and turning it into a statement.
+Not a feeling any more!
 - After we express ourselves vulnerably, we often want to know
   - 1. what the listener is feeling;
   - 2. what the listener is thinking;